5 Steps You Need to Take When You Have a Flooded Office

 Do not attempt to remove any water if you are not 100 percent certain it is clean.
 You can get sick from contaminated sewer water.
 Please wait for the professionals if you are unsure.

-Move Damaged Items from Floor to Dry Area
+Move Damaged Office Items from the Floor to a Dry Area

 Move important paperwork and other materials from the floor as soon as possible to prevent further water leak damage to these items.
 Place them in a dry area and keep them together should you need to make a list of all affected items for an insurance claim.
 If you can, move light furniture away from the flooded office and wipe off any water.